The garden at Hidcote

 The garden is divided into a series of ‘outdoor rooms’, each with its own character.
 The formality of the ‘rooms’ melts away as you move through the garden away from the house.

 Passion for plants

-Lawrence Johnston created the garden at Hidcote and was passionate about plants.
+Plant hunting trips around the world made sure that Hidcote had variety, colour and scent throughout the garden.
+Lawrence Johnston created the garden and was passionate about plants.
 He went to endless trouble and expense to find unusual varieties that would bring colour, scent, shape and texture to the garden.

 He travelled a lot, visiting faraway places like the Alps, South Africa and China.
 He also exchanged plants with gardeners in far-flung countries from Australia to Japan.
 He carefully selected only the finest varieties to bring back to Hidcote.

 Over the years many plants have been named after Johnston or Hidcote, in recognition of his talent and plantsmanship.
 Examples still in cultivation today:

 At Hidcote we aim to keep as true to Lawrence Johnston's garden as we possibly can.

 Johnston's garden was private and secluded, not a botanical show garden.
 To keep his spirit alive, very few of the plants are labelled today.